-The College pursues a policy of limited immunity for students who offer help to others in need.
-While policy violations cannot be overlooked, the college may provide educational options, rather than punishment, to those who offer their assistance to others in need.
+Sometimes, students are hesitant to offer assistance to others for fear that they may get themselves in trouble (for example, a student who has been drinking underage might hesitate to help take a sexual misconduct victim to the Campus Police).
+The College pursues a policy of amnesty for students who offer help to others in need.
+While policy violations cannot be overlooked, the college will provide educational options, rather than punishment, to those who offer their assistance to others in need.

 The College reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status or conduct situation, related to alcohol and other drug violations.
 The College may also notify parents/guardians of not-dependent students under age 21 of alcohol and/or drug policy violations.
-Where a student is not-dependent, the College will contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk.
-The College also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.
+Where a student is not a dependent, the College will contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk.
+The College also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act (FERPA).

 Notification of Outcomes

 The outcome of a campus hearing is part of the educational record of the accused student, and is protected from release under a federal law, FERPA.
-However, the College observes the legal exceptions as follows:
+However, SPC observes the legal exceptions as follows:

 PENALTIES FOR MISCONDUCT

-Penalties for misconduct include, but are not limited to the following, as determined appropriate by the Dean of Students, Associate Dean of Students, Dean of Reese Center, or the Director of the Plainview Center.
+Penalties for misconduct include, but are not limited to the following, as determined appropriate by the Dean of Students, Associate Dean of Students, Dean of Reese Center, Executive Director of the Lubbock Center, or the Director of the Plainview Center.

 Warning or Reprimand

 All offenses that may be punishable by reprimand or warning shall be regarded as minor offenses.
-Reprimand may include, but is not limited to, counseling with or writing a letter to the student.
 These actions are cumulative and are considered official college actions and are recorded in the Office of the Dean of Students.

-It may be determined that a student should be restricted from specified campus facilities as a part of disciplinary action.
+It may be determined that a student should be restricted from specified campus facilities, organizations or activities as a part of disciplinary action.

-A student may be assigned to do additional class work or other community service jobs on campus, as determined by the Dean of Students, the Dean of the Reese Center, or the Director of the Plainview Center.
+A student may be assigned to do additional class work or other community service jobs on campus, as determined by the Dean of Students, the Dean of the Reese Center, the Executive Director of the Lubbock Center, or the Director of the Plainview Center.

 Any offense leading to disciplinary probation is regarded as a major offense.
 Disciplinary probation is applied for a stated period with or without specified restrictive conditions.
 Restrictive conditions may include but are not limited to: removing the right of the student to receive any college award, scholarships, or financial aid; removing the right to occupy any position of leadership in any college or student organization or activity; removing the right to operate a motor vehicle on campus.
 The student is required to show appropriate changes in attitude and behavior during the probationary period.